 - Disc Golf - There is an official disc golf course 30 minutes from the campsite in Frisco, and it's free to play.

 - Mountain Biking/Hiking - There are several mountain biking and hiking trails in the area, many of them above tree line.
-Mark Henderson has volunteered to lead a hike up one of several 14ers (Quandary, Lincoln, or Democrat) in the area on Saturday morning.
-Email Mark if you're interested in joining.

 - Shooting - Since we'll be camping in the White River National Forest, target shooting is allowed with certain regulations.
-If you plan to bring your firearms, please email Justin and let him know what you are bringing.
+If you plan to bring your firearms, please email Tim and let him know what you are bringing.
 If you plan on shooting your firearm or a friend's, please provide your own ammo and proper targets.

 - Lawn Games - We'll have all your favorite lawn games if corn hole and spike ball are more your style.
 Feel free to bring your own as well.